 Day 9 – Rise early and try to glimpse PNGs iconic ‘Bird of Paradise’, sometimes seen at dawn at Snow Pass.
 The route from Snow Pass today is winding mountain 4WD, descending from 2,000 metres to the Ramu river.

-The days riding sees numerous river crossings and passes the group close to the Ramu Nickel Mine at Kurumbukari (Chinese nickel mine), before stopping at the night at the Dumpu Guesthouse.
+The days riding sees numerous river crossings and passes the group close to the Ramu Nickel Mine at Kurumbukari (Chinese nickel mine), before the Road Journey to Madang your final destination.

 Papua New Guinea